Suraj151/esp8266-framework/README.md

 Every port supplies a pair, with a strict split:

 ```
-  <name>_pdi.h     which interface headers the framework can see
+  device_pdi.h     which interface headers the framework can see
                    each include wrapped in its ENABLE_* guard, so unused interfaces cost nothing

-  <name>_pdi.cpp   #includes the implementation .cpp files
+  device_pdi.cpp   #includes the implementation .cpp files
                    the Arduino build flattens the port into one object file, which means
                    anything marked static there is per-port, not per-file — and those .cpp
                    files must never be included from outside this chain
 ```

+The names are fixed rather than prefixed with the port, because the selector builds the include path from the port directory name alone.

-There is an optional C-side aggregator for pure-C translation units, and the umbrella header exists so each per-interface header can pull in the SDK once rather than repeating the plumbing.
+A third aggregator, `device_pdi.c`, carries pure-C translation units.
+It is required even when a port has no C sources — `src/interface/pdi.c` includes it unconditionally — in which case it holds nothing but its file header.
+The umbrella header exists so each per-interface header can pull in the SDK once rather than repeating the plumbing.

 ### 14.4 How a board gets selected